 John Feinstein

-Feinstein was born to a Jewish family in New York City on July 28, 1956.[citation needed ] His father was heavily involved in the arts having been the General Manager of the Washington National Opera from 1980 to 1995 and was also the first executive director of the Kennedy Center in Washington D.C.
+Feinstein was born to a Jewish family in New York City on July 28, 1955.
+His father was heavily involved in the arts, having been the General Manager of the Washington National Opera from 1980 to 1995 as well as the first executive director of the Kennedy Center in Washington, D.C.
+Feinstein attended Duke University and graduated in 1977.
+John attended The McBurney School thru 9th grade where he was a standout swimmer and basketball player.
+In 10th grade John transferred to Columbia Grammar where he was a standout swimmer.

-Feinstein has written 44 books.
-His book A Season on the Brink chronicles a year in the life of the Indiana University basketball team and its coach, Bob Knight.
+Feinstein wrote 44 books.
+His book A Season on the Brink chronicles a year in the life of the Indiana University basketball team and its coach, Bobby Knight.
 In 1995, he published A Good Walk Spoiled, about a year on the PGA Tour as told through the stories of 17 players.

-Feinstein has also written a sports-mystery series for young adults in which main characters Stevie Thomas and Susan Carol Anderson are reporting on major sporting events including the Final Four, US Open (tennis), Super Bowl, World Series, the Army–Navy Game, and the Summer Olympics.
+Feinstein also wrote a sports-mystery series for young adults in which main characters Stevie Thomas and Susan Carol Anderson are reporting on major sporting events including the Final Four, US Open Tennis Championships, Super Bowl, World Series, the Army–Navy Game, and the Summer Olympics.

-He has also been a regular on-air commentator for a number of other television and radio shows, including:
+He was also a regular on-air commentator for a number of other television and radio shows, including:

 Print media